 There’s a lot of brain science dealing with how beneficial gratitude is.
 It can be difficult for an abuse victim to feel grateful, but it’s possible.

 For many, although, the abuse is horrific and painful.
-Your situation can be a means of learning about oneself, learning about what’s important in life, and developing friendships with friends and loved ones who have stood by you in crisis.
+Your situation can help you learn more about yourself.
+It teaches you what’s important in life.
+It also helps in developing friendships with friends and loved ones who have stood by you in crisis.

 Doing something you’re good at is a good way of constructing self-esteem.